0xblackbird/cth/README.md

 # Update [v1.7]
 - Added a new hashtype!
 MD-2
-- Output is now colored!
+- Colors are added to the output!
 - Fixed some bugs.

 # Description
 A powerfull hash cracker that is written in python3!
 The cracker currently supports only a limited amount of hash types (more hash types will eventually follow!).
 The cracking speed depends on your hardware or on the wordlist, you can choose.
 I hope you enjoy it!
+Feedback on the tool is appreciated!
+Also, feel free to contribute and make a pull request!
+That's why I choosed for Open Source :)!

 **I like to hear feedback!
 Hit me up on Twitter! [@BE1807V](https://twitter.com/be1807v)**